Get Active! 7 Foreign Language Activities That Keep Students on Their Toes

 2. Travel Agency Posters

-This is a quiet activity in which pairs, or groups of three or four, create a poster of a tradition to be explained to the class as a whole.
-Good for visual language cues and question and answer practice.
+Together, each group will create a poster of a tradition to be explained to the class.
+This project is great for visual language cues as well as question and answer practice.

-- A list of target language traditions, such as wedding ceremonies, coming of age ceremonies or specific local celebrations
+- A list of target language traditions (wedding ceremonies, coming-of-age ceremonies, specific local celebrations, etc.)

-- Local newspapers to cut out letters or words
+- Newspapers for cutting out letters or words

-Explain different types of traditions celebrated in the local culture.
-Give several examples, and do your best to compare local traditions to your students’ own cultures.
-What are some good similarities to look out for?
+Explain different types of traditions celebrated in the target language culture.
+Give several examples, and compare local traditions to your students’ own cultures to help give them context.
+What are some similarities?
+How are celebrations different?
 This will help create a cultural connection.

-Tell the students that they’re making destination posters for a travel agency to attract tourists.
+Next, assign one tradition to each pair or small group.
+Tell the students that they’ll be making destination posters for a travel agency to attract tourists, focusing on their given tradition.

 Once the posters are finished, hang them around the room.
-Have one member of each group stand by their posted to give a quick explanation to anyone who comes to look.
-Have the rest of the class move from poster to poster while the creators explain the points on the poster and answer any questions from the others.
+Have each group (or one group member) explain the points on the poster and answer any questions from the other students.

 3. Folk Tales

-- An understanding of the structure of the folk tales
+Make sure you yourself have a decent understanding of the structure of the folk tales before class begins.

 Divide your students into pairs or small groups.
-Outline the basic concepts found in both of your tales.
-Have the students copy this outline of general concepts: characters, situation, type of conflict, resolution of conflict.
+As a class, outline the basic concepts found in both stories.
+Once you’ve reviewed the structures of both, have the students copy the outline of general concepts: characters, situation, type of conflict and resolution of conflict.

-Tell your students that they’ll create a folk tale of their own, based upon the target language culture.
-This can be anything ranging from a Greek tragedy to the shenanigans of Br’er Rabbit, but needs to be based upon target language culture.
+Now, inform them that they’re going to create a folk tale of their own, based upon the target language culture.
+This can range from a Greek tragedy to the shenanigans of Br’er Rabbit—it just needs to be based upon cultural elements.

-After a few preparation sessions, change things up so that they can practice telling the tale at the campfire.
-Seat them at group tables and let them practice telling tales for a couple of days amongst themselves.
-Let them know that it is okay to make mistakes, tell a flat story or lose their train of thought while telling the tale in these sessions—that’s how you practice!
+Next, change things up so they can practice telling the tale amongst themselves as groups.
+Let them know that it’s okay to make mistakes, tell a flat story or lose their train of thought in these sessions—that’s how you practice!

 4. Shopping Spree